Competition, stability, and functionality in excitatory-inhibitory neural circuits: Functionality of E-I networks

 \subsubsection{Fast I Slow E system}

-Up to now we have dealt with a~\ref{eq: E$^{2}$I} system where all the neural units evolve according to the same unitary timescale.
-However, the dynamics of different neurons are characterized by different timescales, and we are particularly interested in studying the asymptotics of a system where the timescale for the inhibitory neuron is much faster than that for excitatory neurons. \begin{definition}[\textbf{Fast I Slow E (FISE) $\mathrm{E}^{2}\mathrm{I}$}] {def: FISE-E$^{2}$I} Let $D=\diag(d_{E},d_{I},d_{E})$ and define $0<\varepsilon\ll 1$.
-Then for $b,u\in\real^{3}$ we define the FISE $\mathrm{E}^{2}\mathrm{I}$ system as
+Up to now we have dealt with a~\ref{eq:E2I} system where all the neural units evolve with the same unitary timescale.
+However, the dynamics of different neurons may be characterized by different timescales.
+Here, we are particularly interested in studying the asymptotics of a system where the timescale for the inhibitory neuron is much faster than that for excitatory neurons.